SharkBait80/S3-Drip-Feed/README.md

 - Create a task definition pointing to your ECR repository

 - Set the following environment variables in the task definition: AWS_REGION, AWS_DEFAULT_REGION, S3_BUCKET.
-AWS credentials are taken from the IAM role configured under task role.

 - A comprehensive set of instructions is available [here](https://github.com/aws-samples/amazon-ecs-fargate-aspnetcore)

-- **Make sure that the IAM role that you are running the task with has at least read permissions on the S3 bucket you specified.**